-Chiropractic care can become an important part of your healing process and can contribute to your wellness.
-Chiropractors at Cancer Treatment Centers of America (CTCA) treat and alleviate bone, muscle or joint pain without the use of drugs or surgical treatment.
+Chiropractic care can become an important part of your healing process and may contribute to your wellness.
+Chiropractors at Cancer Treatment Centers of America® (CTCA) treat and reduce bone, muscle or joint pain without the use of drugs or surgical treatment.
 These licensed clinicians use a non-invasive, manual procedure to manipulate the joints of the body, particularly the spine.

 Chiropractic treatment may help relieve pain and stiffness in your joints and muscles caused or intensified by surgery, chemotherapy or radiation therapy.
 A chiropractic adjustment is designed to help to properly align the spine and other joints and restore nerve function.
 It can also help alleviate a variety of symptoms, including:

 - Back pain